thiagoalmeidasa/ansible-gocd/README.md

 The goal of this project is install and do some configuration in a new instance of [GOCD](https://www.gocd.io/) running in a Debian 8.

-## Why didn't I use the official ansible-gocd??
+## Why didn't I use the official ansible-gocd?

 This project was part of a job selection process and by the rules I need to install manually my own instance of GOCD.